There’s a tool I love for getting mentions on bigger sites and news outlets. It’s called HARO. It stands for Help a Reporter Out.

 So let’s look at how you can answer this.

 Now we get to the pitch.

 Here’s how you can pitch the reporter.

-If you choose inside HARO.
+If you want you can pitch inside Help a Reporter Out.
 Log in and go to your dashboard.
 Next to “My Account” you’ll find “My Pitches.”